Skip to main content

 The Mounts That Wouldn't Come Back

 Lost network connectivity.
 NAS mounts died.
 Network came back.
 Mounts didn't.
 Device busy, no such file, stale handles everywhere.
-Found duplicates in fstab and an ancient SMB version.
+Found duplicates in fstab and a legacy SMB dialect.

 The Phone That Kept Redirecting